Why should I use scikit-build ?¶

 : List all modules rather than listing packages.
 More details in the Listing individual modules section of the distutils documentation.data_files

-: Sequence of (directory, files) pairs.
-Each (directory, files) pair in the sequence specifies the installation directory and the files to install there.
+pair in the sequence specifies the installation directory and the files to install there.
 More details in the Installing Additional Files section of the setuptools documentation.entry_points

 : List of python script relative paths.
 If the first line of the script starts with#!

-and contains the word python, the Distutils will adjust the first line to refer to the current interpreter location.
+, the Distutils will adjust the first line to refer to the current interpreter location.
 More details in the Installing Scripts section of the distutils documentation.

-New in version 0.8.0.
+Added in version 0.8.0.

 zip_safe